Trump moves closer to Pelosi in economic aid talks, and House speaker must decide next move

 “I’m in favor of defeating Nancy Pelosi,” McCarthy said in an interview Wednesday night with conservative host Laura Ingraham.
 “The real challenge would be we’re four weeks away from election.
 These Democrats could vote against Nancy Pelosi, use it in their campaigns to say they’re not with her even though they vote with her 95 percent of the time.”

-At the same time such a move by conservative Republicans would almost certainly make Pelosi stronger, unifying Democrats behind her and pushing their own internal skirmish to the backburner.
+At the same time such a move by conservative Republicans would almost certainly make Pelosi stronger, unifying Democrats behind her and pushing their own internal skirmish to the back burner.
 Despite her current predicament with moderates, Pelosi, many Democrats believe, is stronger than ever as speaker.
-Notably, many moderates upset with Pelosi have refused to call her out by name – and make it a point criticize both GOP and Democratic leaders for the coronavirus talk standoff.
+Notably, many moderates upset with Pelosi have refused to call her out by name — and make it a point to criticize both GOP and Democratic leaders for the coronavirus talk standoff.

 Pelosi has served as speaker during two different stints, first from 2007 until 2011 and then retaking the gavel in 2019.
-She is expected to continue in her role next year, if Democrats retain control the House.
+She is expected to continue in her role next year, if Democrats retain control of the House.

-Privately, some House Democrats eager to return home in early October with something concrete in hand have echoed GOP speculation that Pelosi and Schumer don’t want to negotiate because a deal could help Senate Majority Leader Mitch McConnell (R-Ky.) keep the Senate, giving his vulnerable GOP members cover in tough re-elections.
+Privately, some House Democrats eager to return home in early October with something concrete in hand have echoed GOP speculation that Pelosi and Senate Minority Leader Charles E. Schumer don’t want to negotiate because a deal could help McConnell (R-Ky.) keep the Senate, giving his vulnerable GOP members cover in tough reelections.

 Pelosi, for her part, flatly denies that politics has anything to do with her negotiating tactics.
 The GOP’s proposals thus far, she has argued for months, would do little to stem the hardship faced by Americans struggling amid the pandemic.